nstanford5/ERC20/ERC20.md

 Now we'll define functions to use our `api` calls and inclue some calls to our `assert` functions.

 First is the `transfer` function, follwed by `transferFrom`.
-We defined our `API` namelessly in the `.rsh` file, so we can access it here in the frontend with `ctc.a.functionName`
+We defined our `API` namelessly in the `.rsh` file, so we can access it here in the frontend with `ctc.a.functionName`.
 ###### index.mjs
 ```js
 const transfer = async (fromAcc, toAcc, amt) => {